Georgia in the Eurovision Song Contest 2012: National final

 GPB opened a public submission from 15 December 2011 until 15 January 2012, which was later extended to 25 January 2012.
 Songs were required to be performed in either English or Georgian.
-13 entries were received by the submission deadline and an expert commission selected the top nine songs from the received submissions, which were announced on 13 February 2012 and presented to the public via a special programme on 19 February 2012 at the GPB studios in Tbilisi, hosted by Temo Kvirkvelia and broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge and the official Eurovision Song Contest website eurovision.tv.
+13 entries were received by the submission deadline and an expert commission consisting of producers of the GPB First Channel selected the top nine songs from the received submissions, which were announced on 13 February 2012 and presented to the public via a special programme on 19 February 2012 at the GPB studios in Tbilisi, hosted by Temo Kvirkvelia and broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge and the official Eurovision Song Contest website eurovision.tv.

 The winner, "I'm a Joker" performed by Anri Jokhadze, was determined upon by the 50/50 combination of the votes of an expert jury and a public televote.
-In addition to the performances of the competing entries, Phikria Mamphoria, 2011 Georgian Junior Eurovision winners Candy, 2011 Georgian Eurovision entrants Eldrine and 2012 Azerbaijani Eurovision entrant Sabina Babayeva performed as guests.
+The jury consisted of Gia Chanturia (general director of GPB), Mamuka Megrelishvili (music producer of GPB), Nikoloz Tsetskhladze (Head of the GPB Management Department), Sopho Nizharadze (singer) and Sopho Khalvashi (singer).
+In addition to the performances of the competing entries, Phikria Mamphoria, Candy (which won the Junior Eurovision Song Contest 2011 for Georgia), Eldrine (which represented Georgia in 2011) and Sabina Babayeva (who would represent Azerbaijan in 2012) performed as guests.